Is the hip-hop scene in Ireland about to take flight?

-If you’ve ever sat at the kitchen table and debated with your parents or other relatives about the popularity of hip hop and R&B and it’s effects on young people, then Playback X is the perfect reference point to show how artistic and collective the contemporary genre has become.
-Erica Coady has meticulously curated a fine collection of some of Ireland’s most popular and up-and-coming hip hop artists that is not only diverse but showcases the extremely talented musicians Ireland has to offer.
+Suppose you have sat at the kitchen table and debated with your parents about the popularity of hip-hop.
+Here, Playback X is the perfect reference point to show how artistic the contemporary genre has become.
+Erica Coady has meticulously curated a fine collection of some of Ireland’s most popular and up-and-coming artists.
+The artists are diverse and showcase the highly talented musicians Ireland has to offer.

 Primarily, the film poses the question to viewers – “Why do we make music videos?”.
-The answer for this is explicit throughout the piece, highlighting the importance of bringing your music to life.
-Gemma Dunleavy’s video for “Up De Flats” epitomises the sense of unity and togetherness music can bring to us all.
-Watching her family and friends dance around the streets just proves the point that you don’t need glitz and glamour to show happiness in your own skin regardless of your location.
-That is what Gemma was attempting to display in her music and it is brought to life in her video.
+The answer for this is explicit throughout the piece, highlighting the importance of bringing music to life.
+Gemma Dunleavy’s video for “Up De Flats” epitomises the sense of unity music can bring to us all.
+Watching her family and friends dance around the streets proves the point that we don’t need glitz and glamour to show happiness in our own skin regardless of location.
+That is what Gemma was attempting to display in her music.
+And it is brought to life in her video.

-As Coady stipulated towards the end of the piece, she could have chosen a list of 50 different songs and artists that were fitting of being promoted in this film.
-To those naysayers who believe there is no future for this genre in Ireland, please watch this film and tell me you are still right.
+As Coady stipulated towards the end of the piece, she could have chosen a list of 50 different songs and artists to fit this film.
+To those naysayers who believe there is no future for this genre in Ireland, please watch this film and tell me you are still correct.